-The online Health Sciences: Public Health M.S.
-Program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
+The online Master of Public Health (M.P.H.) is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
 The program also is open to students in Canada (all provinces).
 The program is closed to students residing in countries other than the U.S. and Canada except for U.S. military and State Department personnel and their family members with APO/FPO addresses.

 Applicants must satisfy the following minimum requirements:

 - Hold a baccalaureate degree, including the following undergraduate courses:

 - Two semesters of college-level anatomy and physiology; and

 - One semester of college-level algebra, trigonometry, calculus, or statistics

 - a minimum cumulative grade point average of 2.7 in all undergraduate coursework

 - a minimum cumulative grade point average of 3.0 in the last 60 hours of undergraduate coursework

 - a minimum cumulative grade point average of 3.0 in the applicant's major field of study